-Prior to becoming CEO, Mrs. Nooyi served as President and Chief Financial Officer beginning in 2001, when she was also named to PepsiCo’s Board of Directors.
-In this position, she was responsible for PepsiCo’s corporate functions, including finance, strategy, business process optimization, corporate platforms and innovation, procurement, investor relations and information technology.
-Between February 2000 and April 2001, Mrs. Nooyi was Senior Vice President and Chief Financial Officer of PepsiCo.
-Mrs. Nooyi also served as PepsiCo’s Senior Vice President, Corporate Strategy and Development from 1996 until 2000, and as PepsiCo’s Senior Vice President, Strategic Planning from 1994 until 1996.
+Prior to becoming CEO, She served as President and Chief Financial Officer beginning in 2001, when She was also named to PepsiCo’s Board of Directors.
+In this position, She was responsible for PepsiCo’s corporate functions, including finance, strategy, business process optimization, corporate platforms and innovation, procurement, investor relations and information technology.
+Between February 2000 and April 2001, She was Senior Vice President and Chief Financial Officer of PepsiCo She also served as PepsiCo’s Senior Vice President, Corporate Strategy and Development from 1996 until 2000, and as PepsiCo’s Senior Vice President, Strategic Planning from 1994 until 1996.

-Between 1986 and 1990, Mrs. Nooyi worked for Motorola, where she was Vice President and Director of Corporate Strategy and Planning, having joined the company as the business development executive responsible for its automotive and industrial electronic group.
-Prior to Motorola, she spent six years directing international corporate strategy projects at The Boston Consulting Group.
+Between 1986 and 1990, She worked for Motorola, where She was Vice President and Director of Corporate Strategy and Planning, having joined the company as the business development executive responsible for its automotive and industrial electronic group.
+Prior to Motorola, She spent six years directing international corporate strategy projects at The Boston Consulting Group.
 Her clients ranged from textiles and consumer goods companies to retailers and specialty chemicals producers.
-Mrs. Nooyi began her career in India, where she held product manager positions at Johnson & Johnson and Mettur Beardsell, Ltd., a textile firm.
+She began her career in India, where She held product manager positions at Johnson & Johnson and Mettur Beardsell, Ltd., a textile firm.

-Mrs. Nooyi served as a member of the PepsiCo Board of Directors between 2001 and 2018.
-Currently, she serves as a member of the board of Amazon, where she sits on the Audit Committee, and Schlumberger Limited, where she is the Chair of the Compensation Committee.
+She served as a member of the PepsiCo Board of Directors between 2001 and 2018.
+Currently, She serves as a member of the board of Amazon, where She sits on the Audit Committee, and Schlumberger Limited, where She is the Chair of the Compensation Committee.
 She is a member of the International Advisory Council of Temasek, an independent director of the International Cricket Council, a member of the Foundation Board of the World Economic Forum and is a member of the American Academy of Arts & Sciences.

-Mrs. Nooyi has received many prizes, accolades and honorary degrees over the years.
+She has received many prizes, accolades and honorary degrees over the years.
 In 2007, the Government of India awarded her the Padma Bhushan, the country’s 3rd highest civilian honor.
-In 2007, she was named an “Outstanding American by choice” by the US State Department.
+In 2007, She was named an “Outstanding American by choice” by the US State Department.

 She holds a B.S. from Madras Christian College, an M.B.A. from the Indian Institute of Management in Calcutta, and a Master of Public and Private Management from Yale University.
-Mrs. Nooyi is married and has two daughters.
+She is married and has two daughters.